 A number of programs and resources have been introduced and expanded for small businesses via the United States Small Business Administration (SBA) under the CARES Act.
 Based on types of support and eligibility requirements, The Paycheck Protection Program (PPP) has been identified as the most relevant fit for startups looking for financial support from the stimulus package.

 We created Zeni to help startups manage every aspect of their finances and we are actively helping our customers prepare information and documentation to apply for the PPP loans, which became available on Friday, April 3.
 You can find the application here.

-In this article, you'll find an overview of the CARE Act stimulus package as it relates to startups, common questions we are addressing with customers, and a checklist of the steps we are taking to help our customers prepare their PPP loan applications.
+In this article, you'll find an overview of the CARES Act stimulus package as it relates to startups, common questions we are addressing with customers, and a checklist of the steps we are taking to help our customers prepare their PPP loan applications.

 The CARES Act provides an array of financial support to help startups and small business owners alleviate financial stress and support ongoing operations during the Coronavirus crisis.
 Programs are managed by the U.S. Small Business Administration (SBA) and include the following financial aid options for businesses affected by COVID-19: